mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 This simple example illustrates the three main responsibilities of the supervisor, which are described in more detail below.

-## Component Registration
+### Component Registration

 In order to be able to use components to perform measurements, the supervisor must register the components associated with it.
 For client-initiated workflows -- large repositories and the address of the components is often a configuration parameter of the supervisor.
 Capabilities describing the available measurements and queries at large-scale components can even be part of the supervisor's externally managed static configuration, or can be dynamically retrieved and updated from the components or from a capability discovery server.

 For component-initiated workflows, components connect to the supervisor and POST capabilities and withdrawals, which requires the supervisor to maintain a set of capabilities associated with a set of components currently part of the mPlane infrastructure it supervises.

-## Client Authentication
+### Client Authentication

 For many components -- probes and simple repositories -- very simple authentication often suffices, such that any client with a certificate with an issuer recognized as valid is acceptable, and all capabilities are available to.
 Larger repositories often need finer grained control, mapping specific peer certificates to identities internal to the repository's access control system (e.g. database users).

-In an mPlane infrastructure, it is therefore the supervisor's responsability to map client identities to the set of capabilities each client is authorized to access.
+In an mPlane infrastructure, it is therefore the supervisor's responsibility to map client identities to the set of capabilities each client is authorized to access.
 This mapping is part of the supervisor's configuration.

-## Capability Composition and Specification Decomposition
+### Capability Composition and Specification Decomposition

 The most dominant responsibility of the supervisor is composing capabilities from its subordinate components into aggregate capabilities, and decomposing specifications from clients to more-specific specifications to pass to each component.
 This operation is always application-specific, as the semantics of the composition and decomposition operations depend on the capabilities available from the components, the granularity of the capabilities to be provided to the clients.
 It is for this reason that the mPlane SDK does not provide a generic supervisor.

+## Indirect Export

+Many common measurement infrastructures involve a large number of probes exporting large volumes of data to a (much) smaller number of repositories, where data is reduced and analyzed.
+Since (1) the mPlane protocol is not particularly well-suited to the bulk transfer of data and (2) fidelity is better ensured when minimizing translations between representations, the channel between the probes and the repositories is in this case external to mPlane.
+This indirect export channel runs either a standard export protocol such as IPFIX, or a proprietary protocol unique to the probe/repository pair.
+It coordinates an exporter which will produce and export data with a collector which will receive it.
+All that is necessary is that (1) the client, exporter, and collector agree on a schema to define the data to be transferred and (2) the exporter and collector share a common protocol for export.

+Here, we consider a client speaking to an exporter and a collector.
+The client first receives an export capability from the exporter (with verb `measure` and with a protocol identified in the `export` section) and a collection capability from the collector (with the verb `collect` and with a URL in the `export` section describing where the exporter should export), either via a client-initiated workflow or a capability discovery server.
+The client then sends a specification to the exporter, which matches the schema and parameter constraints of both the export and collection capabilities, with the collector's URL in the `export` section.

+The exporter initiates export to the collector using the specified protocol, and replies with a receipt that can be used to interrupt the export, should it have an indefinite temporal scope.
+In the meantime, it sends data matching the capability's schema directly to the collector.

+This data, or data derived from the analysis thereof, can then be subsequently retrieved by a client using a client-initiated workflow to the collector.

+## Error Handling in mPlane Workflows {#error-handling-in-mplane-workflows}

+Any component may signal an error to its client or supervisor at any time by sending an exception message.
+While the taxonomy of error messages is at this time left up to each individual component, given the weakly imperative nature of the mPlane protocol, exceptions should be used sparingly, and only to notify components and clients of errors with the mPlane infrastructure itself.

+It is generally presumed that diagnostic information about errors which may require external human intervention to correct will be logged at each component; the mPlane exception facility is not intended as a replacement for logging facilities (such as syslog).

+Specifically, components using component-initiated connection establishment should not use the exception mechanism for common error conditions (e.g., device losing connectivity for small network-edge probes) -- specifications sent to such components are expected to be best-effort.
+Exceptions should also not be returned for specifications which would normally not be delayed but are due to high load -- receipts should be used in this case, instead.
+Likewise, specifications which cannot be fulfilled because they request the use of capabilities that were once available but are no longer should be answered with withdrawals.

+Exceptions should always be sent in reply to messages sent to components or clients which cannot be handled due to a syntactic or semantic error in the message itself.

 # Security Considerations

 The mPlane protocol allows the control of network measurement devices.
-The protocol itself uses HTTPS as a session layer, and is therefore secured using TLS.
+The protocol itself uses WebSockets using TLS as a session layer.
 TLS mutual authentication must be used for the exchange of mPlane messages, as access control decisions about which clients and components are trusted for which capabilities take identity information from the certificates TLS clients and servers use to identify themselves.
 Current operational best security practices for the deployment of TLS-secured protocols must be followed for the deployment of mPlane.

 Indirect export, as a design feature, presents a potential for information leakage, as indirectly exported data is necessarily related to measurement